airsidemobile/JOSESwift/README.md

 Finally we pass the receiver’s public key to an encrypter that will handle all the cryptographic magic for us:

+> Please note that as of now we use the `SecKey` class from the iOS `Security` framework to represent our keys.
+We are working on replacing this with something platform independent so non-iOS users can use the framework with ease.

 ``` swift
 let publicKey: SecKey = /* ... */